Group 1000005474

 Configure Redis with WordPress

 It is now time to configure Redis with WordPress.
-Check out the guide and follow the steps carefully.
+Whether you used Method 1 (VPS) or Method 2 (Docker), follow these steps carefully.

 Step 1: Install the Redis object cache plugin for WordPress